 Click on the Save button -

+If the updated population entered is the same as the original population, do nothing.

-If updated population is entered, update the population in the CITY table.
+If the updated population entered is different from the original population, update the Population and Population_Size_Category in the CITY table.

 If updated population is not entered, populate a message asking for user input.